Incorporating data drift to perform survival analysis on credit risk: Conclusions and Future Work

 The ablation analysis obtains three main findings.
 First, incorporating the longitudinal marker is the dominant source of discrimination gains, which means that the balance-deviation trajectory captures a stable risk signal that remains informative even when feature distributions change.
 Second, landmark encoding provides additional but moderate improvements in ranking performance (M1-LM), corresponding to its intended role as a temporal baseline adjustment that accounts for lifecycle heterogeneity and survivorship.
 Third, calibration-focused mechanisms are essential under drift.
 Both drift-aware reweighting variants (M1-TD and M1-IW) and isotonic calibration reduce probability error sharply.
 The quality of balancing precision and recall for the positive class is also strengthened through these techniques.

 Several limitations imply opportunities for future work.
 Firstly, the longitudinal component in this study focuses on a single balance-based marker.
 A natural extension is to develop a multi-trajectory joint model that integrates additional behavioural signals to better capture heterogeneous paths to default.
 Secondly, while the drift settings studied here cover sudden, incremental and recurring regimes, additional realism could be achieved by incorporating macroeconomic factors such as House Price Index (HPI), mortgage rate spread and unemployment rate.
 Thirdly, extending the framework to competing risks (e.g., prepayment versus default) would further improve applicability in mortgage portfolios where multiple exit events co-exist.
-At last, joint models may be able to expand through deep architectures such as RNN-based longitudinal encoders and transformers for monthly sequences.
+Finally, the framework can be expanded through deep architectures such as RNN-based longitudinal encoders and transformers for monthly sequences.